avanikawa/docs_haptik/docs/zendesk/index.md

 - Ability to deploy your bot solution across dozens of channels, including Whatsapp, Facebook Messenger, LINE, and more
 - Access to a wide range of rich messaging capabilities, including rich message types, activity indicators, template messages, and robust SDKs
 - Ability to programmatically manage control of the conversation using Switchboard, including escalation to a live agent in Zendesk Support
-- Ability to connect all your data sources giving you a complete insight into your customers using the Zendesk Suite
+- Ability to connect all your data sources giving you a complete insight about your customers using the Zendesk Suite
 - Ability to reduce costs, speed up development time, and bring your bot faster to market using our fully featured Sunshine Conversations SDKs

 The following diagram visualizes how the Zendesk and Sunshine Conversation Integration works -